 On one end of the motor is a short lever.
 Swinging the lever up releases a brake that prevents the shaft from turning when the motor is shut off.
-With the brake released it's now possible to turn the drive shaft with a 3/4-inch wrench.
-The octagon stub for emergency use of a wrench is located on the end of the drive shaft towards the back of the trailer.
+With the brake released it's now possible to turn the drive shaft with a 3/4-inch wrench or socket.
+The octagon stub end of the drive shaft is located inside the exterior underbelly cover under the rear of the room.